BodyThis is a featured page

-In thermodynamics, a body is a term referring to any volumetric region of matter or space (containing matter) that can be acted on by heat in a determinate manner.
+In thermodynamics, body refers to any volumetric region of matter or space (containing matter) that can be acted on by heat in a determinate manner.
 [1] The term varies in use according to context, e.g. a "hot body" (boiler) or "cold body" (condenser), but is generally used in reference to the quantity of matter made to do work via contraction or expansion, according to Boerhaave's law, being synonymous with the terms working substance (1824), working body (1850), system (1871), thermodynamic system (1923), working medium (2007), among others.
 [1]

 Etymology